onyx-platform/onyx/doc/user-guide/scheduling.md

+## Scheduling

+This section discusses how you can control cluster allocation to specific jobs and tasks.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*